 The ATMMTP recommends that students begin the clinical portion of their training following completion of the second module.
 It is the student's responsibility to make arrangements with an approved midwife preceptor who will work with them to complete their clinical training.
 The ATMMTP will provide the student with a list of approved preceptors.
 Midwives who are not already approved by the ATMMTP may seek approval by requesting an application from the Course Coordinator.

-Enrollment in the ATMMTP is open, and may take place at any time of the year.
+Application processing normally takes 2 - 4 weeks.
 The student may begin studies immediately upon receipt of the program materials, which includes the first module, Introduction to Midwifery.
-The enrollment deadline is January 10th for students who plan to attend the first workshop in May, and July15th for students planning to attend the December workshop.
 Students who complete all assignments early may begin work on Independent Study projects and assignments.

 **This program requires an apprenticeship with an approved midwife preceptor.
 Apprenticeship fees are arranged privately between apprentice and midwife preceptor.